Babies and Bugs

 Cow’s milk at 12 mo.: Many suggest cow’s milk be introduced to a toddler diet starting at 12 months.
 The toddler has presumably developed well enough to handle the more complex animal proteins within cow milk.
 Indeed, cow milk packs a punch taking care of many bullet points on the nutritive list: Calcium, fats, protein, B-vitamins etc. This is why cow’s milk is so popular for parents who want to make sure their growing baby gets their needs met.
 Some parents would rather not go that route, and that is okay too!
 Perhaps goats milk, soy, or any of the nut milks that are fortified are a great sub.
 See where I am going here?
 A little cricket powder mixes well with baby food and formulating taste preferences are free of aversion-taint at this point!

 It would be smart to avoid incorporating crickets into your child’s diet until other proteins are recommended by your physician.
-For a comprehensive guide on age appropriate foods travel on this way:
+For a comprehensive guide on age appropriate foods click here.

 Kate Stoddard, MScN